jwagner/simplex-noise.js/README.md

 - [Comparison between 2D and 3D noise](http://jsperf.com/simplex-noise/2)
 - [Comparison with simplex implementation in three.js](http://jsperf.com/simplex-noise-comparison)

+For development you can open `perf/index.html` and watch the console or run `node perf/benchmark.js` in a shell.
+There is also a rake task for comparing your current changes can also run `make compare`.
+The command works using git stash.

 ## Tests

 There are some simple buster.js tests for this library to run them first install buster.js and jshint: